casey/just/README.md

 ### Minimum Supported Rust Version

-The minimum supported Rust version, or MSRV, is Rust 1.63.0.
+The minimum supported Rust version, or MSRV, is current stable Rust.
+It may build on older versions of Rust, but this is not guaranteed.

 ### New Releases